akshaymugale01/important-scripts/info.md

 In This Repo all Imp/Imp data given used for long..

-1) index.js - Encapsulation , Inherritence
+1) index.js - Encapsulation , Inheritence